sv222/cloud-engineer-interview-questions/README.md

 * **Recommendations:** CodeGuru provides recommendations on how to fix potential problems in your code.
 * **Insights:** CodeGuru provides insights into your code quality, such as the number of bugs and security vulnerabilities in your code.

-## List of AWS services with brief description and categorization
+## List of AWS services with brief description

 ### Compute